zer0def/nginxinc-kubernetes-ingress/docs/content/logging-and-monitoring/service-insight.md

       containerPort: 9114
     ```

-If you're using *Helm* to install the Ingress Controller, to enable Service Insight endpoint, configure the `serviceinsight.*` parameters of the Helm chart.
+If you're using *Helm* to install the Ingress Controller, to enable Service Insight endpoint, configure the `serviceInsight.*` parameters of the Helm chart.
 See the [Installation with Helm](/nginx-ingress-controller/installation/installation-with-helm) doc.

 ## Available Statistics and HTTP Response Codes